lauralwd/azolla_phd_thesis/source/21_general_discussion.md

 ## Evolution and transfer

-Transmission modes

-- fixedness in genus suggests so.

-The ecosystem can't be exclusively vertical transmission

-- There must be some flux in and out of the ecosystem for these bacteria.
-How would they otherwise survive the bottleneck?
-- clam shell paper is nice here

-evolution bottleneck?
-Confirm absence genome degradation.
+This may be redundant with other sections...
+I gues the focus here is, what I would like to do in future experiments, what are the interesting Azolla questions that remain?

 ## who controls who

+Is it a question of who controls who, or a question of how do they work together, and what means do they have to communicate to each other, and how have these means evolved.

 I have said nothing of membrane vesicles from both cyano's and bact observed by at least @Zheng2009

 passengers hitching a ride, or tightly controlled guest list by the host